dolph/recipes/one-pot/jambalaya.md

 Composition
 -----------

-Heat a dutch oven until smoking:

-- 1 teaspoons canola oil

-Cook chicken, skin-side down first, until both sides are golden.
+Start, skin-side down, in a cold dutch oven:

+- 4 bone-in, skin-on **chicken thighs**, trimmed
+- Kosher salt

+Bring to medium heat until well browned on each side, flipping once when chicken skin releases from the bottom.

-Transfer chicken to a plate, and discard skin (no need to keep warm).
+Transfer the chicken to a small bowl, and discard skin (no need to keep warm).

-Leave 2 teaspoons of fat in skillet.
-Brown over medium-high heat:
+Brown:

-- 1.5 pounds Andouille sausage, halved lengthwise, cut into 1/4 inch pieces
+- 1.5 pounds **Andouille sausage**, halved lengthwise, cut into 1/4 inch pieces

 Transfer the sausage to a small bowl, and set aside (no need to keep warm).

-Add oil and return to medium heat until shimmering.
 Cook until the onion is softened:

-- 3 teaspoons canola oil
 - 1 **onion**, chopped medium
 - 1 **red bell pepper**, stemmed, seeded, chopped medium
 - 5 cloves **garlic**, pressed
 - 1/2 teaspoon kosher salt

+Optionally, add, and cook out any remaining liquid:

+- 14.5 ounce can **diced tomatoes**, drained

 Season with: